-- Add 8 cups water and bring the mixture to a boil, stirring often.
+- Add water and bring the mixture to a boil, stirring often.
 Remove from the heat and stir in the sugar until it dissolves.
 Cover and let stand overnight at room temperature.

 - The next day, bring the mixture back to a boil.
 Reduce the heat to low and simmer uncovered for 2 hours.
 Turn heat up to medium and boil gently, stirring often, for another 30 minutes.

 - Skim off any foam that forms on the top.
 Cook the marmalade until it reaches 220 degrees.

 - If you want to be doubly sure the marmalade is ready, place a small amount on a plate and refrigerate it until it's cool but not cold.
 If it's firm–-neither runny nor hard–- it's ready.
 It will be a golden orange color.
 If the marmalade is runny, continue cooking it; if it's hard, just add a bit more water.

 - Pour the marmalade into clean hot mason jars; wipe the rims thoroughly with a clean damp paper towel, and seal with the lids.